NatureServe-Canada/EBARReviewer3/specification.md

             - [x] If the selected Ecoshape is in Presence range
             - [x] If the selected Ecoshape is **outside the range, but has Presence Markup**
             - [x] Dropdown options - the dropdown is conditionally populated with Breeding, Possible Breeding, and Non Breeding options
-              - [x] If the selected ecoshape is in range but does not have Usage Type - populate Breeding, Non-Breeding
+              - [x] If the selected ecoshape is in range but does not have Usage Type - populate Breeding, Possible Breeding
               - [x] If the selected ecoshape is in range and does have Usage Type
                 - [x] Add Non Breeding option
                 - [x] Remove the existing value from the dropdown.
 For e.g., if the selected ecoshape has Usage Type value Breeding - populate dropdown with Possible Breeding, and Non-Breeding options
-        - [x] Disable Usage Type Markup dropdown
+        - [ ] Disable Usage Type Markup dropdown and unset the value
           - [x] If the selected Ecoshape is outside the range
           - [x] If the selected Ecoshape **is in range, but has Presence Markup Remove**
-              - [x] If the dropdown already has a value, unset the dropdown before disabling

     - [x] On Delete Markup
         - [x] Presence Markup should be deleted
         - [x] If present, Usage Type Markup should be deleted